Predicting and Alerting Coastal Flooding

 Long description

 An example of a Coastal Flooding Risk Outlook Map.
 The Map shows the coastline of New Brunswick, Nova Scotia, and Prince Edward Island in detail.
-Along these shores, areas highlighted in the forecast are indicated by small colored polygons.
-The polygons are colored according to the level of coastal flooding risk: grey indicates low risk, yellow indicates moderate risk, orange indicates high risk, and red indicates extreme risk.
+Along these shores, areas highlighted in the forecast are indicated by small coloured polygons.
+The polygons are coloured according to the level of coastal flooding risk: grey indicates low risk, yellow indicates moderate risk, orange indicates high risk, and red indicates extreme risk.

-What is Coastal Flooding?
+What is Coastal Flooding

 Long description